Love Offering – The Ultimate Guide for Churches

 This article shares what the bible says about love offerings, how the IRS sees these gifts, and ideas to collect and share love offerings with your pastor.

 A love offering is a designated gift from a member of your congregation and is usually meant for a pastor.
-Many churches allow their congregants to show their gratitude and appreciation to the church pastors with these offerings or financial gifts during the church service.
+Many churches allow their congregants to show their gratitude and appreciation to their church pastors with these offerings or financial gifts during the church service.

 Let us start with a simple example from the Bible –